ethanwa/Credit-Card-Scanner-and-Validator-for-Swift/README.md

 ## Options

 * If you want to increase the speed of detection, or decrease the speed but improve accuracy, you can adjust how many positive detections of the same number are needed before being given a positive passing result.
-Do this by adjusting the `ccPassLoops` and `expPassLoops` variables at the beginning of the file.
+Do this by adjusting the `ccPassLoops` and `expPassLoops` variables at the beginning of the CCScanner file.

-* If you'd like to add more credit card types from around the world, you can do so by modifying the `cardTypes` variable.
+* If you'd like to add more credit card types from around the world, you can do so by modifying the `cardTypes` variable in CCScanner.
 You can put ranges of numbers to check against.
 These numbers must follow the Luhn algorithm for verifying check digits.
 Over time I will be adding all of the major worldwide card issuers.

 ## Current Known Limitations, Issues, and Extra Details